yc2839/PUI2016_yc2839/HW6_yc2839/README.md

 did not get enough time to improve and present it in this homework though.
 Our article pubulished on authorea
 [Exploring the Relationship between the Hour of Day and CitiBike Ridership](https://www.authorea.com/users/106379/articles/133192/_show_article)

+# FBB
+good, see comments in the authorea article